Projected exponential methods for stiff dynamical low-rank approximation problems: Notations and preliminaries

 Let $A \in \R^{m \times m}$ and $B \in \Rnn$ be two matrices which lead to the stiffness\footnote{ In this work, we call a method robust to stiffness if it does not depend on the Lipschitz constant of the stiff part of the vector field.
 It may however depend on the one-sided Lipschitz constant.}.
 One can think of these matrices as discretized operators obtained from a particular PDE.
 Under mesh refinement, their Lipschitz constants will grow in a unbounded way, causing stiffness.
 In this work, we are interested in solving general Sylvester-like differential equations of the form

 where $\cG \colon \Rmn \rightarrow \Rmn$ is a non-linear but non-stiff\footnote{By non-stiff, we mean that the Lipschitz constant of $\cG$ remains bounded under mesh refinement.
 In practice, it should also not be too large.} operator.
+For ease of notation, we will often denote the linear Sylvester operator as $\mathcal L$, defined by $\mathcal LX = AX + XB$.
+Throughout, we will denote $f(t) = \cG(X(t))$ and assume that $f(t)$ is absolutely continuous on the compact domain of integration $[0,T]$.
 It is sometimes assumed to be higher-order differentiable when needed.
-Throughout, we will assume that $\cG(X(t))$ is absolutely continuous on the compact domain of integration $[0,T]$.
 Without loss of generality, equation~\eqref{eq:full problem} is autonomous.
-For ease of notation, we will often denote the linear Sylvester operator as $\mathcal L$, defined by $\mathcal LX = AX + XB$, and we define $G_{X_0}(s)~=~\cG(X(s))$ which depends on the initial value $X_0$.
 Occasionally, we will denote the full vector field $\mathcal F = \mathcal L + \mathcal G$.
-Whenever we use calligraphic notation for an operator, it has be interpreted as acting on the matrix: $\mathcal L X = \mathcal L(X)$ is not (in general) the matrix multiplication of $\mathcal L$ and $X$ but the linear operator $\mathcal L$ applied to the matrix $X$.
-The same holds for matrix functions, like $e^{t \cL}$ in the next lemma. \begin{lemma}[Closed form solution] The solution to the initial value problem
+Whenever we use calligraphic notation for an operator, it has to be interpreted as acting on the matrix: $\mathcal L X = \mathcal L(X)$ is not (in general) the matrix multiplication of $\mathcal L$ and $X$ but the linear operator $\mathcal L$ applied to the matrix $X$.
+The same holds for matrix functions, like $e^{t \cL}$ in the next lemma. \begin{lemma}[Closed-form solution] The solution to the initial value problem

 is given by the closed-form formula